Zarana-Parekh/Mini-Unix-Shell/README.md

 # Mini-Unix-Shell

-Developed a mini unix shell for signa handling and job control
+Developed a mini unix shell for signal handling and job control